hariszaf/pema/README.md

 * ### gene_16S

-The sequences that were defined as OTUs (Operational Taxonomic Unit) by the USEARCH/UPARSE clustering algorithm, can be found in the “16S_all_samples.otus.fa” file.
+The sequences that were defined as OTUs (Operational Taxonomic Unit) by the VSEARCH clustering algorithm, can be found in the “16S_all_samples.otus.fa” file.

 The OTU-table that includes the OTUs found and the number of the copies observed in each sample, lies in the file “16S_otutab.txt”.

-The OTU-table that includes the OTUs found and the number of the copies observed in each sample, lies in the file “16S_otutab.txt”.
 Obviously, in this OTU-table there are no taxonomies.

-Finally, there is also a folder called **16S_taxon_assign** where the output of the **alignmet-based taxonomy assignment** step is placed.
+Finally, there is also a folder called **16S_taxon_assign** where the output of the **alignment-based taxonomy assignment** step is placed.

 The *“Relative_Abundance.tsv”* file contains relative abundance data across the dataset, which are normalised to the total number of assigned reads.